 Since your goal is to send each of these people a letter, it all starts with finding their names and mailing addresses (and remember, some of these people will be absentee owners).

 There are a few ways to get this information.
-This video below explains how I do it…
+This video below explains one way to do it…

 How To Write A Compelling Neighbor Letter

 Since your goal is to motivate your recipient to say YES, you need to be sure you're weaving a few key elements of communication and persuasion into your message.

 Basic Layout of the Neighbor Letter

 - Introduce Yourself

 - Property Information